blueoawn/game-master/README.md

-# Shape Smash - Twitch Chat Game
+# Twitch Chat Games

-An interactive game where your Twitch chat can spawn shapes that bounce around with physics!
+A multi-game platform where your Twitch chat can play interactive games!
+Currently features Shape Smash with more games coming soon.

 ## Complete Setup Guide